aces/Loris-MRI/docs/scripts_md/MRI.md

 Determines the type of the scan identified by scan type.

+INPUTS:
+  - $type: scan type
-INPUTS: scan type and database handle reference
+  - $dbhr: database handle reference

 RETURNS: ID of the scan type